soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 ## Converting a directory

-We can start by describing the high-level function `convertDirectory` which encapsulates many smaller functions, each responsible for doing a specific thing.
+We can start by describing the high-level function `convertDirectory`, which encapsulates many smaller functions, each responsible for doing a specific thing.
 `convertDirectory` is quite imperative looking, and looks like a different way to describe the steps of completing our task: